braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_17.md

 #### Privacy manifests

-Privacy manifests allow developers to outline the privacy practices of their app&#8212;including third party SDKs&#8212;in a standardized format.
+Privacy manifests allow developers to outline the privacy practices of their app&#8212;including third-party SDKs&#8212;in a standardized format.
 As part of this effort, Apple plans to identify and block iOS APIs that might be used for fingerprinting.
-If applications are using such APIs, they will be obliged to list a "required reason" for using that API in the privacy manifest.
+If applications use such APIs, they will be obliged to list a "required reason" for using that API in the privacy manifest.

 #### Code signing

-Code signing allows developers using a third party SDK in their application to validate that it was signed by the same developer as previous versions in XCode.
+Code signing allows developers who use a third-party SDK in their application to validate that the same developer signed it as previous versions in XCode.

 ### Braze SDK and privacy